mushcatshiro/CS-basics/Software Engineering/aws/network.md

 - TTL (record cached at DNS resolvers)
   - mandatory except for alias records which is set by AWS R53

-### CNAME and Alias

-R53 cannot create CNAME record for top node of DNS namespace (zone apex) e.g. can not create for `example.com` but possible for `www.example.com`

 ### R53 Hosted Zone

 R53 NS records store name server for hosted zones.